ramazanb/Emakin/AltiKareUtils.Xml.md

 ## parse
 <p>
-  Parses string and resturns xml navigator object.
+  Parses string and returns xml navigator object.
 </p>
 <p>
   Use this method to parse xml.
 This method uses related object types for server/client sides and returns object itself if its already a navigator.
 Otherwise null will be returned.